Brand dilution can have far-reaching consequences for a company’s image and bottom line.

-Although we warned about overextension and diversification, we acknowledge that product line extensions can be beneficial given that it’s well-strategized.
+Although we warned about failed brand extension and diversification, we acknowledge that product line extensions can be beneficial given that they are well-strategized.

 Strategic product line extensions refer to the deliberate expansion of a brand’s existing product line by introducing new products or variations that complement or enhance the core offerings.

 These brand extensions are strategically planned to capitalize on the brand’s existing market presence, customer base, and reputation.

 Here are strategies to ensure that your product line extensions enhance, rather than dilute, your brand:

 - Establish a clear brand architecture that outlines how the new products relate to your core offerings.
 This could involve sub-brands, descriptors, or naming conventions that connect the extensions to your main brand.

 - Introduce product line extensions that naturally align with your brand’s existing strengths and areas of expertise.
 Avoid pursuing extensions simply for the sake of novelty.

 Maintain Quality Standards: